api3dao/airnode/packages/airnode-examples/README.md

 This command will utilise the previously built artifacts container to build the containerized version of Airnode which you can then run locally.

-### 13. (Only if running Airnode locally) Run the Airnode container
+### 14. (Only if running Airnode locally) Run the Airnode container

+This command runs Airnode locally.
+If the local git state is clean and a prebuilt image is available on Docker Hub, this command will pull the necessary images from Docker Hub.

+If it fails to pull the image, please build the necessary images (refer to step 10).

+Note that the containerized version of Airnode runs as a cron job which is triggered every minute - this means that Airnode logs won't start appearing immediately.

 ```sh
 yarn run-airnode-locally
 ```

-Runs the previously built version of Airnode container.
-Note that the containerized version runs a cron job which triggers every minute - this means that Airnode logs won't start appearing immediately.

-### 14. Deploy a requester
+### 15. Deploy a requester

 At this point, you have an RRP contract deployed.
 You will also either have Airnode running as a Docker container
 locally or deployed to a cloud provider.
 Airnode is now listening for events (requests to be made) from the RRP